 This shows that the Fisher Price product has not been returned or reimbursed as there is no ‘Transfer to holding account’ entry.

-Save the remaining rows as a separate CSV file.
+Save the remaining rows for lost and damaged as a separate CSV file.
 You can now raise a case with Amazon Seller Support with the file attached listing problem products.
 Your claim with Amazon should look something like this;

 Lost and Damaged Inventory Research I am reconciling my Amazon account and see there are items lost or damaged in the warehouse.
 There are still some that have not been reimbursed as shown in the attached file.
 Can you please research these and credit my account where appropriate.
 Thanks

-They normally reply fairly quickly and will email you a list of products they are reimbursing or provide an explanation if they are not reimbursing them.
+Amazon normally reply fairly quickly and will email you a list of products they are reimbursing.
+For any they are not reimbursing they should provide an explanation.

 How to claim on items refunded but not returned